 The first season I was told I would only be paid expenses, but that if I backed myself, I’d get a proper salary the next year.
 Of course I said yes and stayed involved until 2011.

-There are a lot of games that stand out, the Grand Slam in 2004, and the two Championships in 2006 and 2007, but the World Cup quarter-final that same year against was special.
+There are a lot of games that stand out, the Grand Slam in 2004, and the two Championships in 2006 and 2007, but the World Cup quarter-final that same year against New Zealand was special.

 We’d employed one tactic in the first half which didn’t really work so in the second we changed it and started double tackling everyone.
 The aim was to force New Zealand to throw more people into the breakdown.